Welcome to ID Inclusion

 - Development of lived-experience learning materials for tutors and health professionals

-- Reflective and insightful case studies used for funding bids for charities
+- Reflective and insightful case studies for funding bids for charities

 Experience